bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 As it is a Python plugin, it will also require to have the package **bareos-filedaemon-python-plugin** installed on the |fd|, where you run it.

-For authentication the :file:`.mycnf` file of the user running the |fd|.
+For authentication the :file:`.mycnf` file of the user running the |fd| is used.
 Before proceeding, make sure that XtraBackup can connect to the database and create backups.

 Installation
 ''''''''''''

-Make sure you have met the prerequisites.
-Install the package **bareos-filedaemon-percona_XtraBackup-python-plugin**.
+Make sure you have met the prerequisites, after that install the package **bareos-filedaemon-percona_XtraBackup-python-plugin**.

 Configuration
 '''''''''''''